-The curious story of why the main squares of cities and towns in Mexico are called Zócalo
+Why the main squares of cities in Mexico are called Zócalo

 Its Constitution Square is considered the political and cultural heart of the country since pre-Hispanic times and has been the epicenter of key moments.
 Many call it simply El Zócalo, a colloquial name that arose from an unfinished architectural project.
 The nickname later became commonplace beyond the capital.